ROMs and Arcade

 /Bios/PRBOOM/doom2/dm2ttl.mp3

-The contents of NextUI Doom 2.m3u
+The contents of NextUI Doom 2.m3u text file would be:

 NextUI Doom 2.wad